 A luxurious vacation at a Mexican beach may sound wonderful.
 However, if airfare is out of your price range, you may also consider cheaper options.
 A driving vacation may cut your travel costs so that you can opt for a more exotic spot.
 Some preliminary research on home rentals may allow you to enjoy homey accommodations.
 And some of these offer better pricing than area motels.
-Your Mexico insurance options is one instance where you really shouldn’t shortchange yourself.
+Your Mexico insurance options Live in LA?
+Buy Mexican Insurance for Los Angeles is one instance where you really shouldn’t shortchange yourself.
 It’s tempting to select the cheapest car insurance for Mexico.
 But it’s important to think about what happens if you actually get into an accident.

 If you want to keep your driving to a minimum, there are numerous options within a day’s drive of the border.
 Don’t forget to buy Mexico insurance options before leaving!
 If you happen to forget, you can buy car insurance for Mexico on the way with your smartphone.

 Regardless of how far you travel, your Mexico insurance options should remain active for the duration of your trip.
-If you have a chance to stay longer, you will want to make sure your car insurance for Mexico is extended.
-This is because you do not want your policy to lapse prior to your departure.
+However, if you can stay longer, you will want to make sure your car insurance for Mexico is extended.
+This is because you do not want your policy to lapse before your departure.

 Remember that Mexico insurance is required on toll roads!